fattyageboy/berthcare/design-documentation/features/care-coordination/README.md

 IF coordinator doesn't respond in 5 minutes:
   - Call backup coordinator
   - Send SMS to both
-  - Notify nurse of escalation
+  - Notify caregiver of escalation
 ```

 ---